 We continue with Bar Trinquete on our right, walking downhill.
 To the right, over a low white wall, we can glimpse an old wall which also once formed part of the old trinquete, an elongated court used for games of Valencian pilota.
 Some say that it is the only remaining part of the old town walls but it doesn’t seem to fit the dimensions of these defences which were at least a metre thick if not more.
 Therefore they could simply be remains from the old trinquete.
 Incidentally, a new trinquete, opened in 2010, is located next to the football ground to the south of the town where there are weekly games of most disciplines of pilota.

 The road bends to the right and continues down to Portal del Clot [F].
 The presence of another tosca stone cross reminds us that this was the location of another of the gatehouses in the old town walls and the road that left it dropped down to the plain and the fields which provided sustenance for the town.
-Opposite the cross is a new square from which there are stunning views to the south over this plain.
+Opposite the cross is a new square from which there are sweeping views to the south over this plain.
 Clot means “hole in the ground” and until recently there used to be a rough car-park where there is now the Ayuntamiento building, local police station and skate park.

 Back at the cross, we pass to its left to climb steeply up the narrow street and then take the first left into Carrer d’Avall, a long street along which we come across the tosca archway entrance to the Capilla de Santa Anna [G], a small chapel which is the only remaining structure of the town’s old hospital which was built in 1502 at the command of Diego de Sandoval, Jávea’s fuedal lord at the time.
 This was also the site of the second cemetery in Jávea which was laid out at the rear of the chapel.
 Although it is used primarily as a meeting room by the local council, its stunning vaulted ceiling can be viewed when the chapel is open to the public from 9am to 2pm Monday to Friday.